UUFSB is a Safe Congregation that strives to protect children and youth. To find out more about what that means, click here.

 For the youngest children, we provide warm, friendly care.
 We ask parents to stay with their children until they feel comfortable.
 Please pick up your children as soon as the service ends.

-Leaders: Michele Maggio and Melissa Albanese with parent assistants
+Leaders: Melissa Albanese, Jamie Casper-Cusumano and Kat Maggio-Straub with parent assistants

-Leaders: Jennifer Kubinski and Suzanne Goldstein with parent assistants
+Leaders: Wendy Engelhardt, Linda Volkersz and Suzanne Goldstein with parent assistants

 Sixth-Eighth Grades: Middle School

-In these groups, young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
-The Youth Group, which meets on Sundays twice a month from 5-7pm, has a youth worship and business meeting.
+Young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
+The Youth Group, which meets on Sundays, from 5:00 to 7:00 p.m., shares a meal, has a youth worship and business meeting.
 They plan activities and social action projects within our Fellowship as well as in the community.
-Many youth also attend Metro NY CONs to spend time with other Unitarian Universalist Youth.
+Many youth also attend CONs (youth conferences) to spend time with other Unitarian Universalist Youth.